What is Carbon Offsetting?

 Our Voluntary Carbon Offsetting Projects

-Aither’s projects adhere strictly to internationally recognized standards, such as VCS or Gold Standard.
+Aither’s projects adhere strictly to internationally recognized standards, such as VCS, Gold Standard, or Plan Vivo.
 Aither follows a technical assessment to identify projects that are reducing or removing GHG emissions.
 Following such processes ensures we can precisely estimate the carbon reductions and constantly assess and monitor our project’s results.
 We guarantee buyers that the project they support creates measurable, certified, actual results and delivers long-term benefits.
 Additionally, we act as a counterparty for CO2 credit transactions worldwide.

 Using different technologies makes every carbon offsetting project unique and sustainable.
 Some of these technologies are paving the way for carbon offsetting in the Least Developed Countries (LDC).